| |

 |

-From the collection of Yocheved (Eliashberg) Rutenberg
+From the Collection of Yocheved (Eliashberg) Rutenberg

 Yocheved ("Yochke") was born in Lunna in 1907 to Yehoshua and Bayta (Kosowski)

 Eliashberg.
-She had three sisters: Malka (b.
+She had three sisters and a brother: Malka (b.
 1906), Chaya (b.
-1914)
+1914),

-and Leah (b.
-1916) and a brother - Yitzchak (b.
+Leah (b.
+1916), and Yitzchak (b.
 1910).
 In Lunna,

 Yochke was a member of The "Zlota Szostka" ("Golden Sextet"), a